-Groceries are an incredibly helpful gift for new parents.
+Groceries are an incredibly helpful gift for busy moms.
 This is a great option if you feel comfortable asking them to make you a list of groceries that they need.

 Due to the pandemic, there are more grocery stores now offering curbside pick up or home delivery.
 This could be a great option if you don’t have time to do the grocery shopping in person.

 Simply shop online and have the food delivered when it’s convenient for the new parents.

 Not comfortable doing someone else’s grocery shopping for them?
 The new mom will appreciate a gift card for groceries instead.

 This also gives the new parents the freedom to use the funds on the gift cards when they need them.
 After all, they may have enough groceries already after the baby is born.

 9. Snack Box

 New moms are often so busy taking care of their baby that they forget to eat.
 But it’s super important that she keeps her energy and blood sugar in check — especially if she’s breastfeeding.